It's the anniversary of the first London Marathon

 According to legend, the original marathon was run in Ancient Greece, when a soldier named Pheidippides allegedly raced some 40-odd kilometres (25 miles) in the high summer heat to deliver the news of victory at the Battle of Marathon.

 Today, however, marks the anniversary of the first-ever London Marathon, in 1981, when, inspired by the New York Marathon, 6,747 nervous runners gathered in the English capital to compete.
-The race has grown in popularity since then with 36,549 runners crossed the finish line in 2010.
+The race has grown in popularity since then with more than 40,000 people running the 26.2-mile (42.2km) route through London's streets.

 You have to be 18 to enter, but there's no cut off age - the oldest person to complete the marathon was 93 year-old Fauja Singh - puts us all to shame.
 We'll spare you the equally staggering statists on how many millions of pints of urine have been deposited in the 950 toilets around the marathon course over the years...as well as how many tons of petroleum jelly have been rubbed on the athletes' chapped groins, nipples and toes.